The Best Pub Crawls in London

 The Circle Line pub crawl

-No surprises here: this pub crawl is a relatively straightforward one that follows the Circle Line underground track around the heart of London.
+No surprises here: this pub crawl is a relatively straightforward one that follows the Circle Line around the heart of London.
 It one-ups the Monopoly Pub Crawl, both literally and metaphorically, as you’ll have to hit 27 bars to fully complete the crawl.

 Starting and ending in Embankment (with a suggested celebratory tipple in Leicester Square, because you’ll probably need a drink after you’ve completed it), it follows the Circle Line – which, funnily enough, doesn’t resemble a circle, but a beer bottle.
 They suggest you do it in 12 hours, having half pints in each pub.